• Skip to primary navigation

 Do I have to use almond extract in my cherry bars?

 Of course I cannot force you to use almond extract, but it makes a HUGE difference in the flavor of the bars.
 You can leave it out or use extra vanilla, but they will not be the same.
-If you’re worried about nut allergies, use imitation almond extract, or make your own almond extract in a pressure cooker.
+If you’re worried about nut allergies, use imitation almond extract.

 sugar cookie bars with maraschino cherries and glaze